audioxide/data/data/posts/20170524-reviews-soundgarden-superunknown.md

   stoner rock, and psychedelia; streamlined under a pop supervision that makes it one of the most accessible and infectious rock albums of the decade.
 week: 99
+blurb: Superunknown is a sprawling record, spanning grunge, alternative metal, stoner rock, and psychedelia, all streamlined under a pop supervision that makes it one of the most accessible and infectious rock albums of the '90s.
 ---
 author: ANDRÉ
 review: >-